One of the buzzwords of the digital age is the word “smart”. Smart-cities, Smart-phones, Smart-TVs, Smart-homes are words we hear ever so often.

 The future belongs to those who solve problems, and with the increasing rate of digital-led growth, a Smart Nigeria is inevitable.
 The only question for you is; are you willing to be a facilitator of Nigeria’s inevitable Smart Cities?

-Foluso Gbadamosi is a Business and Technology Professional who currently works at Prime Atlantic Group as Director, Business Process & Technology.
+Foluso Gbadamosi is a Business and Technology Professional who is currently the Executive Director, Junior Achievement Nigeria.
 She views technology as a catalyst for personal, business & national development and is very involved in building the technology ecosystem in Nigeria and Africa at large.
 She is an Executive Council member of Women in Business, Management & Public Service (WIMBIZ).
 She also serves on the Board of Directors of Swift Networks, Cousant Technologies, KudaBank, the Advisory Board of Zest Concierge Services and Skool Media.